Knowledge Mobilisation Lead: Dr Joshua Vande Hey

 Knowledge mobilization is an iterative process, using continual stakeholder feedback to guide research goals.

 - Map key stakeholders

-- Meet with key stakeholders to understand their evidence and knowledge gaps and the nature and format of evidence needed; identify critical engagement points based on our need and their capacity
+- Meet with key stakeholders to understand their evidence and knowledge gaps and the nature and format of evidence needed

-- Work with science team to formulate research questions and study designs to address evidence gaps
+- Work with science teams to formulate research questions and study designs to address evidence gaps

 Engagement with wider policy-makers, professionals, industry and the public

 We aim to produce KM outputs that are in the most relevant format for the target audience(s) and taking into considering their needs and the range of actions options for change available to them.
 The knowledge mobilisation undertaken considers impacts and concerns around health inequalities across the work of the HPRU.

 Stakeholder mapping analysis is maintained and updated to identify specific, relevant and impactful target groups for the HPRU as well as for each project throughout the 5 years of the programme.
 This considers the influence of stakeholders and stakeholder interest, which helps us determine the level of engagement necessary.